LAST REVIEWED Apr 02 2019 13 MIN READ

 Many studies show the benefits of unlimited vacation to both company and worker.
 Even if you’re not on board, you might eventually have to implement the policy to attract top talent.
 So how can you enjoy the benefits while mitigating the downsides?

 Establish mandatory minimums

 Make sure that “unlimited time off” isn’t translated to “no time off.”
 Minimum vacation time forces your employees to recharge.
 Depending on your business, you can try policies like:

 Vacation bonuses.
-Evernote and Buffer, for example, offer $1,000 bonus for employees to encourage them to actually take their vacations.
+Evernote, for example, offers $1,000 bonus for employees to encourage them to actually take their vacations.
 Womply offers “Real PTO” to compensate salespeople in particular for lost commissions on their vacation days.

 Office shutdowns.
 The week between Christmas and New Year’s is a common shutdown period.